 In addition to his Big Ten Player of the Year award, Stauskas was the only unanimous selection to the All-Big Ten first team and he was named the team MVP.

 Stauskas finished his career averaging 14.1 points, 2.9 boards and 2.3 assists per game.
 He started 69 of his 75 career games and helped Michigan reach the National Championship game in his freshman season and the Elite Eight in his sophomore campaign.

 Another season at Michigan would have likely vaulted Stauskas into the Top 5 on this list.

 #8 – Zack Novak: He arrived in Ann Arbor with little fanfare, but left as true legend.
-Zack logged more minutes on the court than any Michigan Basketball player in team history.
-Novak was the driving force behind the team (2011-12) that snapped Michigan’s 26 year Big Ten championship drought.Novak is the only player in Michigan Basketball history to top 1,000 points, 500 rebounds, and 200 three-pointers.
+Novak logged more minutes on the court than any Michigan Basketball player in team history.
+He was the driving force behind the team (2011-12) that snapped Michigan’s 26 year Big Ten championship drought.Novak is the only player in Michigan Basketball history to top 1,000 points, 500 rebounds, and 200 three-pointers.

 Novak was a three-time team captain and three-time winner of the Thad Garner Leadership award and the Steve Grote Hustle Award.
 Novak earned Honorable mention All-Big Ten honors as a senior and was a finalist for the Lowes Senior Class Award.

 When Novak and his cohort, Stu Douglass, arrived on campus Michigan Basketball was lying dormant.
 By the time they left, the Wolverines had made three NCAA Tournament appearances in their four year careers and were a rising power nationally.